fabiengagne/cutspar/README.md

 -o tipoutput.dat : output airfoil file names for tip

 -x Exit and re-enter the leading edge.
-Allows the LE to cool down before cutting the other half of the profile.
+Allows the LE to cool down before cutting the other half of the airfoil.

 -t roottwist;tiptwist[;pivotpoint] : Rotates the airfoil (washout) around a pivot point.
 Negative angle = LE down. pivotpoint is in percent from LE, and negative means to rotate at the intrados skin, positive at the extrados skin (default=-70).

--f : Add one point to close the profiles
+-f : Add one point to close the airfoil

 -d density : Densify the airfoil .dat such that there's a point every 'density' mm.
 In doubt, use -d 1.2  (default is to not densify)